 What if you’ve already copied the Facebook posts above for your business, but you can’t seem to get the engagement and sales you want?

 Then, it’s time to get more traffic to your Facebook posts by cross-promoting it to your website.

-But when you use Custom Facebook Feed Pro, the best Facebook feed plugin for WordPress, you can easily add your Facebook videos to your site — even if you’re not tech-savvy.
+But when you use Facebook Feed Pro, the best Facebook feed plugin for WordPress, you can easily add your Facebook videos to your site — even if you’re not tech-savvy.

-With the help of the plugin, we embedded WPBeginner’s Facebook videos on WordPress in under 5 minutes!
+With the help of the plugin, we embedded WPBeginner’s Facebook videos on WordPress in under 5 minutes.